-- 4.25 We find, however, that there are other DAC members which have taken a more conservative approach to reporting,47 while two DAC donor states, Australia and Luxembourg, do not count any refugee or asylum support costs as ODA at all.
+- 4.25 We find, however, that there are other DAC members which have taken a more conservative approach to reporting, while two DAC donor states, Australia and Luxembourg, do not count any refugee or asylum support costs as ODA at all.
 Belgium does not include support costs for asylum seekers whose application for refugee status ultimately fails, and its methodology only takes into account the number of people granted refugee status.
 Iceland does not include costs for asylum seekers arriving from safe countries in cases where close to 100% of applicants from that country are rejected.
 France does not include education for refugee and asylum-seeking children in its in-donor refugee costs and only began to include healthcare costs in 2019.
 Belgium only includes marginal costs such as textbooks and school supplies when counting ODA-eligible education costs. - 4.26 Furthermore, the UK's extensive use of modelling and unit pricing to calculate costs increases the risk of higher levels of reporting.
-Only three donors, Austria, Italy and Sweden, report only actual, measurable costs and keep data bases to track ODA expenditure at the level of individual refugees and asylum seekers, 48 while the DAC clarifications ask all donors to report actual expenditure as far as possible and the DAC offers support to help states achieve this.49 Modelling and unit pricing may lead to overreporting.
+Only three donors, Austria, Italy and Sweden, report only actual, measurable costs and keep data bases to track ODA expenditure at the level of individual refugees and asylum seekers, while the DAC clarifications ask all donors to report actual expenditure as far as possible and the DAC offers support to help states achieve this.
+Modelling and unit pricing may lead to overreporting.
 For instance, DLUHC pays tariff grants to local authorities as part of the Homes for Ukraine scheme.
 In 2022, the tariff grant was £10,500 per Ukrainian who settled in the local authority area, of which 69% would be charged to the ODA budget.
-The quidelines provided to local authorities on how the tariff grant should be spent include a range of humanitarian (ODA-eligible) and integration (non-ODA-eligible) aims, without specifying how much of the funding should be spent in different categories.
-Local authorities can roll unspent funds from tariff grants provided in 2022-23 over into 2023-24.50 If the UK tracked expenditure at the level of individual refugees, then it would be able to work out how much of the actual local council expenditure is ODA-eligible.
+The guidelines provided to local authorities on how the tariff grant should be spent include a range of humanitarian (ODA-eligible) and integration (non-ODA-eligible) aims, without specifying how much of the funding should be spent in different categories.
+Local authorities can roll unspent funds from tariff grants provided in 2022-23 over into 2023-24.52 If the UK tracked expenditure at the level of individual refugees, then it would be able to work out how much of the actual local council expenditure is ODA-eligible.
 But due to the use of modelling based on unit costs, and assumptions of how local authorities will spend the funding, we cannot confirm that DLUHC can ensure that no more than 69% of the funds are spent on ODA-eligible activities, or that the 12-month rule for spending of in-donor refugee costs is always followed. - 4.27 Other OECD-DAC donors, when faced with growing in-donor refugee costs, have adjusted their approach.
 Iceland, after in-donor refugee costs reached 32% of total ODA expenditure in 2017, conducted a comprehensive review of its methodology, reviewing costs and checking eligibility for all budget lines.
 Some costs were reduced while others were taken out.
 As a result, in-donor refugee costs were reduced to 13% in 2019.
 Iceland continues to revise its methodology, with the aim of increasingly reporting real costs instead of estimates.
 The 2021 DAC peer review of Iceland's approach recommended improving monitoring and evaluation of in-donor refugee costs, and transparent and detailed reporting in this category.
-The Swedish government, which saw its in-donor refugee costs rising significantly in 2022, decided in its budget statement for 2023-24 that in-donor refugee costs should be limited to no more than 8% of its total aid budget.
-Expressions is a significant to the same than 8% of its total aid budget.
+The Swedish government, which saw its in-donor refugee costs should be limited to no more than 8% of its total aid budget.